 Commercial reach in refrigerators can be found in any restaurant, institution, or foodservice establishment.
 These machines are designed specifically for endurance, and to protect against food poisoning.
 Reach in refrigerators, even the glass models, are ideal for the back of the house.
-If you are looking for a commercial refrigerator for store front use, you will want to look in our commercial display refrigerator section.
+If you are looking for a commercial refrigerator for store front use, you will want to look in our merchandiser display refrigerator section.

 Solid door reach in refrigerators are the most common commercial refrigerator on the market.
 Solid doors are generally less expensive than glass doors.
 They are also more energy efficient because they can hold their temperature better.
 However, if your employees are always counting stock, a glass door may be more energy efficient because the door can be opened less.